chiisquare/odin-recipes/README.md

 I am much more confident with using basic HTML, VSC, and the CLI after embarking on this project and am really happy with the end result.
 I look forward to building and pushing more projects in the future, hopefully many more! :relaxed:

-You can view the project through [here](https://chiisquare.github.io/odin-recipes/).
+You can view the project [here](https://chiisquare.github.io/odin-recipes/).